The best chamois cream 2025 and how to use it

 Chamois Butt'r from Paceline Products is a regular addition to sportive goody bags and from our experience, most riders seem to get on with it well.
 It softens and soothes skin and helps to avoid chafing, as promised.

-There is also a women's specific version, which aims to cater for "women’s more neutral skin pH" - however, neither of our two female testers have had issues with the unisex formulas, so whilst nice-to-have this isn't a product we feel is a 'must have' for women, based on our experience.
+There is also a women's specific version, which aims to cater for "women’s more neutral skin pH" – however, neither of our two female testers have had issues with the unisex formulas, so whilst nice to have this isn't a product we feel is a 'must have' for women, based on our experience.

-What is a Chamois?
+What is a chamois?

+First and foremost, let's start off with the basics.
+What actually is a chamois?
 A chamois (often pronounced shammy and also called a seat pad) is a synthetic padded insert that is sewn into your bib shorts or bib tights; it is strategically placed to support and protect your delicate undercarriage while riding.

 You may notice chamois come in all different shapes and sizes depending on the rider's individual needs.
 However, the original chamois within cycling shorts for men (and cycling shorts for women, once the industry saw fit to manufacture them) were actually made of leather from a chamois goat, not the antibacterial synthetics you see fitted today.